nktice/AMD-AI/ROCm-6.1.3-Dev.md

 2024-08-04 - ROCm 6.2 is out, and it includes official support for Ubuntu 24.04 - there is no longer need to refer to previous versions of Ubuntu, so before those revisions I'm setting aside this document for reference; It will no longer be maintained.

 2024-09-11 - Ubuntu 24.04 has introduced Linux Kernel 6.8.0-44 Generic, it turns out this kernel is incompatible with amdgpu-dkms .
 I did the normal `sudo apt update -y && sudo apt upgrade -y ` and got errors about amdgpu-dkms not installing, and then in the next reboot Ubuntu wouldn't start.
 So beware of this upgrade, as things are disasterously broken at the present time.
+Bug report here : https://github.com/ROCm/ROCm/issues/3701

 --------